This post may contain affiliate links.

 - Preheat the oven to 350 degrees F and coat a 9-inch baking pan with nonstick spray.
 Cut a piece of parchment paper to fit the bottom of the pan and line the pan with it.

-- Place the olive oil, yogurt, eggs, vanilla and sugar in a large bowl and start mixing using a whisk or an electric mixer.
+- Place the olive oil, yogurt, eggs, vanilla, sugar, lemon zest, and lemon juice in a large bowl.
+Mix using a whisk or an electric mixer until well combined and lighter in color, about 5 minutes.

-- Pour the batter into the pan and bake for 35 minutes.
+- Pour the batter into the pan and bake for 35 to 40 minutes.
 Let the cake cool for 10 minutes, then remove it from the pan and let it cool completely before slicing.
+If desired, top the cake with powdered sugar and berries.

 Since this cake doesn’t contain frosting, you can store it in an airtight container and keep it at room temperature for up to 3 days.
 You can also refrigerate olive oil cake for up to one week.

-This cake freezes beautifully.
-Once the olive oil cake has cooled completely, wrap it in two layers of plastic wrap and freeze for up to 4 months.
+This lemon olive oil cake freezes beautifully.
+Once the cake has cooled completely, wrap it in two layers of plastic wrap and freeze for up to 4 months.
 To serve, thaw the cake in the fridge overnight.

 Dessert